nhost/hasura-backend-plus/README.md

 # Storage

 Will act as a proxy between your client and a S3 compatible block storage service (Ex AWS S3 or Digital Ocean Spaces).
 Can handle read, write and security permission.
+Digital Ocean offer S3-compatible object storage for $5/month with 250 GB of storage with 1TB outbound transfer. https://www.digitalocean.com/products/spaces/.

 ### Uploads